paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 * **Assumption**: Are there decision made based on some assumptions?
 What are those?
 * **Rationale and Options Considered**: What are the possible options and what leads to the decision?
 * **Following the ASW Architecture Principles**: Architecture fulfills the architecture principles.
-Are there any one of them that
+Are there any one of them that is not followed?

 <a id="technology"/>
 ### Technologies